molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 ### Finalizers

 Finalizers are used to implement "cleanup" tasks when a Kubernetes resource is deleted.
-This can include deleting resources, calling external API's to unregister services, and deleting other CRDs which could trigger other events within the cluster.
+This can include deleting resources, calling external APIs to unregister services, and deleting other CRDs which could trigger other events within the cluster.
 An object within a Kubernetes cluster will not  be deleted until **all** finalizers for that resource type have been completed.
 If a finalizer is unable to run, the resource will not be deleted.
 For more information on this, see [Kubernetes Finalizers documentation][kubernetes-finalizers-doc]

 > **NOTE** In the C# library I'm showing in this example, finalizers are only registered to CRDs.
 A finalizer could be registered to any Kubernetes resource and can be used to execute tasks based on any Kubernetes resource.